 Admittedly Northern Ireland does have a slightly depressing past, as a country foremost famous for alcoholics, terrorists and a sinking ship.
-And it is also a country which I completely failed to appreciate during my time living there, and it wasn’t until a short trip back as a tourist when I realised just how much my much Northern Ireland actually has to offer.
-It is a country rich in culture, albeit conflicting at times, and depressing stuff aside, Northern Ireland has some of the most captivating scenery, landscapes, and local life.
-It is also the perfect road trip with short distances, easy roads and many best bits hidden between tourist attractions.
-And a good itinerary here would be looping along the Northeast coast, crossing the Ards Peninsula to the Mourne Mountains, onto the southern borders.
+And it is also a country I completely failed to appreciate during my time living there.
+But during a short trip back as a tourist, I realised just how much Northern Ireland actually has to offer.
+As it is a country rich with culture, albeit conflicting at times, as well as captivating scenery, landscapes, and local life.
+But it is also the perfect road trip destination, with short distances, decent roads, and many of the best sightseeing stops are found between tourist attractions.
+So a good itinerary would be looping along the Northeast coast, crossing the Ards Peninsula to the Mourne Mountains, then onto the southern borders.
 Past some of the more far-flung and off-the-beaten tourist attractions in Northern Ireland shared below.
 Before covering the more popular tourist attractions along the northwest Causeway Coastal Route which are also easily accessed by tours and public transport.
-Anyway, summer will always be best time to visit , although I do see Northern Ireland more in winter, with returns for Christmas, and undoubtedly it’s rugged and landscapes are quite fascinating year round.
-Like my hometown Bangor below in the snow.
+Anyway, summer will always be the best time to visit Northern Ireland, although I would see it more in winter with returns for Christmas.
+But the rugged and wild landscapes are quite fascinating all year round.
+For example my hometown of Bangor in the snow below.

 1. Best City: Belfast City

 Without a doubt Belfast.
 A city easy to navigate, a central hub for transport and the ideal vantage point for exploring Northern Ireland.
 On a world scale however it is tiny so don’t hold up much time for exploring.
 Belfast (for most) could be covered in a day or two.
 The Belfast Bus Tour in the morning and Belfast bars at night.
-In April we join the Belfast Bus Tour.
+In April we joined the Belfast Bus Tour.
 It was ok… It didn’t quite compare to Rome the previous week (snigger).
 As expected the tour focuses on the country’s troubled past and current struggles to keep them there.
 Most tours work as a figure 8; split into 2 halves.
 The first half covers central Belfast and the peace line; murals and conflict areas.
 The second half pushes further to the Titanic Quarter, Parliament Buildings (Stormont) and returns through more conflict areas.
 My personal interest on this trip was the rejuvenated city.
-I was skeptical of it but it does exist.
+I was sceptical of it but it does exist.
 Mostly riverside by the Lagan where you are welcomed by the Beacon of Hope and other bright new signs to a modern city.
 (Check here for our up to date guide to Belfast).

 2. Best Coastline: Causeway Coast